 OmniTier’s quality, cost, performance, and customer service will be second to none in the marketplace.

 Hemant Thapar is the Chairman, CEO, and Co-founder of OmniTier.
-Hemant previously founded and led two successful startups, DataPath Systems and Link_A_Media Devices, which were acquired by LSI Corporation and SK Hynix, respectively.
-Together, Link_A_Media Devices and DataPath Systems delivered many “industry firsts” in data recovery technologies, SoCs, and Controllers for data storage, contributing to the shipment of hundreds of millions of chips for HDDs and SSDs.
+Hemant previously founded and led two successful startups, DataPath Systems and Link_A_Media Devices, which delivered many “industry firsts” in data recovery technologies, SoCs, and Controllers for data storage-- contributing to the shipment of hundreds of millions of chips for data storage devices.

-Hemant is a member of the National Academy of Engineering, an IEEE Fellow, and a recipient of the Distinguished Alumni Award from Santa Clara University.
+Hemant is a member of the National Academy of Engineering, an IEEE Fellow, and a recipient of the Distinguished Alumni Awards from Santa Clara University and Purdue University.
 He is co-recipient of three best paper awards for his work on high-speed data transmission and high-density data storage.
-He served as a guest editor of two special issues of the IEEE Transactions on Selected Areas in Communications devoted to data storage technologies.
+He served as a guest editor of two special issues of the IEEE Journal on Selected Areas in Communications devoted to high-density data storage technologies.

-Hemant serves on the Board of Directors of Assia Corporation, a private company enabling next-generation broadband technology and products; and on the Advisory Boards of the School of Engineering, Santa Clara University and the Ambala College of Engineering and Applied Sciences (India).
+Hemant serves on the Board of Directors of Assia Corporation, and on the Advisory Boards of the School of Engineering, Santa Clara University and the Ambala College of Engineering and Applied Sciences (India).
 He was a part-time Adjunct Lecturer in Electrical Engineering at Santa Clara University from 1984 to 2004 and a Visiting Research Scientist at UCSD from October 2013 to June 2014.

 Hemant holds the B.S (EECS) from Santa Clara University and the M.S and Ph.
 D. degrees in Electrical Engineering from Purdue University.